HadrienG/tutorials/unix/fully_walking.md

 `tar -czvf archivename filenames`

-where archivename will usually have a .tar .gz extension
+where archivename will usually have a .tar.gz extension

-The c option means create, the v option means verbose (output filenames as they are archived), and option f means file.
+The c option means create, the v option means verbose (output filenames as they are archived), option f means file, and z means that the tar archive should be gzip compressed.

 To list the contents of a gzipped tar archive, use